Lancashire wedding venues and wedding photography.

 Lancashire Wedding Barns:

 Rivington Hall Barn, old giant oak beams, gorgeous grounds, just a few miles north of Bolton.
 Clough Bottom – Out Barn, a unique elliptical barn, in the heart of the Ribble valley – a brilliant farm wedding venue with loads of great photo opportunites.
 The Well Being Farm§, between Darwen and Ramsbottom this farm offers a really great barn reception area and surrouding fields, not forgetting the llamas and donkeys, always up for a bit of photobombing!
-Bashall Barn, a venue with on-site brewery!
-More suited to an off site ceremony, as your day at the farm begins around 4:30pm.
+Bashall Barn, a venue with stunning views over the lush green valley as you take your vows in from too the huge windows.
+With lots of plans in the pipeline, this venue will just get better and better, and of course not forgetting the cows too!
 Tithe Barn at Browsholme Hall, an old stone barn with oak beams yet a very contemporary feel set against the backdrop of the classic Browsholme Hall.
 Brockholes Nature reserve, a floating venue surrounded by acres of nature reserve with lakes and greenery all around – close to Preston, just off the M6 so your guests shouldn’t get lost!
 Meols Hall, close to Southport and the sea!
 Oak beams and plenty of rustic charm all set in a traditional cobbled courtyard, so great for all weathers too.
 For a choice of three real rustic barns how about Wyresdale Park, complete with amazing outdoor spaces too.
 This place looks just perfect to personalise for your day, just on the edge of the Forest of Bowland north of Preston.

 For a touch of history mixed with luxury a Lancashire Hall or stately home:

-Browsholme Hall, the Ribble valley home of Mr & Mrs Parker, who open up their rather huge home for your wedding day, after your touch of history you can then party the night away in the tithe barn!
+Browsholme Hall, the Ribble valley home of Mr & Mrs Parker, who open up part of their rather huge home for your wedding day, after your touch of history you can then party the night away in the tithe barn!
 Haigh Hall, close to Wigan this hall is set in acres and acres of parkland, the hall has recently (2017) undergone a multimillion pound transformation into a venue very much befitting your special day.
 Haworth Art Gallery, great for more intimate wedding ceremonies, near Accrington, ceremony & reception drinks only venue.
 Astley Hall, close to Chorley this Elizabethan Hall, has a number of option for weddings up to 70 guests, with space in the grounds for your evening reception too.
 Great Hall at Gawthorpe Hall, just north of Burnley another Elizabethan Hall, this time owned by the National Trust one of their many properties which are available for weddings.
+For a touch of tudor greatness in a cosy friendly venue there’s no better historic Lancashire wedding venue than Samlesbury Hall – we’ve shot two great autumn/winter weddings here and loved them both, perfect for dark and moody.
 Knowsley Hall close to Liverpool (within the oldy worldy historic county Lancashire) is a magnificent venue full of stately character with a grand entrance, plenty of historic rooms for your guests to explore and spill out into, take a nosey at our blog here :) Rossendales theatre and art gallery at The Whitaker, set amidst the greenery of the park this might be just what you’re looking for right on the doorstep of Rawtenstall.

-A bit different, quirky, unique Lancashire wedding venues:
+A bit different, quirky, alternative Lancashire wedding venues:

 Ellenroad Engine House§ (one of our fave places to visit) A really great volunteer run industrial heritage site, have your wedding breakfast admist the steam engines.
 Barlow Institute§, grab your bunting and DIY imagination to decorate this village hall style venue.
 Carnforth station§, step back in time into The Refreshment Rooms, as featured in the film a brief encounter or the equally historic heritage centre.
 East Lancs Railway§, a quirky venue for a railway themed wedding, eat on board one of their historic dining cars whilst being pulled by any number of engines.
 Ashton Memorial, a folly of epic proportions amidst the greenery of Williamson Park in the heart of Lancaster – take a sneak at our blog from Ashton Memorial and Leighton Hall.
 Wolfen Mill, great for smaller weddings with accommodation for everybody to enjoy a weekend with family and friends.
 The Platform – Morecambe§, a converted Edwardian train station with views over Morecambe bay, here you’ll get both the sea and a piece of history.
 An industrial mill, doesn’t get too much more Lancashire than that you may be able to hire this place Atlas Studios in Bolton, it’d require imagination and a lot of DIY but as a backdrop for your day this place would be a stunning reception space….How about a brewery in an old textile mill?
 If this tickles your fancy then check out Holmes Mill, think urban industrial…an old Victorian mill transformed and run by the James’ Places group, so they know a thing or two about weddings – we can’t wait to shoot here….